 - Don’t over-mix the batter.
 The more you mix the batter, the more the gluten in the flour will develop.
 This is bad news for your cake because it won’t have the light, fluffy texture you want!

 - Make sure the blueberries are dry.
 Wash them and let them dry in a colander, or if you’re short on time, pour them out onto a few layers of paper towels and pat them dry.
-You don’t want them introducing water into the batter when you pop them in!
+You don’t want them introducing water into the batter when you fold them into the batter!

 Serving Suggestions

-This blueberry cake is delicious as-is, but you can easily dress it up, too:
+This blueberry cake is delicious as-is, but you can easily dress it up, too, with:

-- Serve it with a dollop of sweetened whipped cream and a pile of fresh summer berries.
+- Whipped cream.
+Serve it with a dollop of sweetened whipped cream and a pile of fresh summer berries.

-- Or, pair it with homemade lemon curd for a sweet-tart contrast.
+- Lemon curd.
+Or, pair it with homemade lemon curd for a sweet-tart contrast.

-- Plate the cake with a scoop of vanilla ice cream (preferably the kind flecked with vanilla beans!) and spoon blueberry compote over the top.
+- Ice cream.
+Plate the cake with a scoop of vanilla ice cream (preferably the kind flecked with vanilla beans!) and spoon blueberry compote over the top.

 How to Store

-This cake will keep at room temperature for 3 to 4 days.
+This cake will keep at room temperature for 3-4 days.
 Wrap it well, or transfer smaller portions of leftovers to an airtight container.

 Yes, you can freeze blueberry cake for up to 3 months.
 Wrap it well or freeze it in an airtight storage container; let it thaw at room temperature before serving.